jdesbonnet/RFM69_LPC812_firmware/readme.txt

-This is firmware to drive my LPC812/RFM69HW radio board.
-The indended application is for use with robot boat competitions, but can be used for any telemetry application.

-The LPC812 with this firmware acts as a kinda radio operating system, providing a simplified interface between the RFM69 module and the host application.
+This is radio operating system for my LPC812/RFM69HW radio board (see https://github.com/jdesbonnet/RFMxx_LPC812_PCB).
+It provides a simiplified interface to a host application, or can run an embedded application.

 Built with LPCxpresso v7.3.0 (free IDE from NXP).